Xavier Dolan: I Killed My Mother

 The film premiered at the Director's Fortnight program of the 2009 Cannes Film Festival where it received an eight-minute standing ovation and won three awards: the Art Cinema Award, the SACD Prize for screenplay, and the Prix Regards Jeunes.
-It also won a Lumière Award and four Jutra Awards, including Best Film, Best Screenplay, and Most Successful Film Outside Québec, beating out Denis Villeneuve's film Polytechnique (2009) in what was deemed an "upset".
+It also won the Lumière Award for Best French-Language Film and four Jutra Awards, including Best Film, Best Screenplay, and Most Successful Film Outside Québec, beating out Denis Villeneuve's film Polytechnique (2009) in what was deemed an "upset".

 Dolan later said that the film was "flawed" and Peter Brunette of The Hollywood Reporter called it "a somewhat uneven film that demonstrates a great deal of talent".
 Brunette also called the film "funny and audacious", while Allan Hunter of Screen International said that it possessed "the sting of shrewdly observed truth".

 The film received the Claude Jutra Award (now known as the Canadian Screen Award for Best First Feature) at the Genies, and the Toronto Film Critics Association awarded Dolan the inaugural $5,000 Jay Scott Prize for emerging talent.
 I Killed My Mother was named one of Canada's Top Ten features of the year by the Toronto International Film Festival (TIFF) and chosen as Canada's official entry for Best Foreign Language Film for the 2010 Academy Awards, though it failed to receive a nomination from the academy.
 Distribution rights were later sold to more than 20 countries.
 Due to legal problems experienced by the film's U.S. distributor, Regent Entertainment, it was not released theatrically in the U.S. until 2013, and once released, it earned little at the box office.

+Heartbeats

 The second feature film Dolan directed, Heartbeats (Les Amours imaginaires), was financed privately.
 The film follows two friends who are infatuated with the same mysterious young man and their friendship suffers.
 It premiered in the Un Certain Regard category at the 63e Festival de Cannes in May 2010 where it received a standing ovation.
 It won the top prize of the Official Competition at the Sydney Film Festival in June and screened at several film festivals throughout 2011, but failed to find audiences in non-French-speaking countries.
 It received several Genie nominations and the AQCC (Québec association of film critics) award for Best Film.

+Laurence Anyways

 His third film, Laurence Anyways, was selected to compete in the Un Certain Regard section at the 2012 Cannes Film Festival.
 Suzanne Clément's performance in the film won the section's award for Best Actress.
 The film received praise or qualified praise from critics.
 A critic for MTV's The Out Take, which focuses on LGBT films, called the film "the best film of the year."
 Despite the praise, the film was not released commercially for a year.
 Upon release, the film struggled at the box office, and only grossed roughly $500,000 in Canada.